 In our experience, the Rapid is a car that is particularly reactive to the type of engine it is fitted with.
-We noted that the 1.2 TSI model rode, steered and handled considerably better with this 1.2-litre petrol engine than with the 1.6-litre turbodiesel equivalents.
+We noted that the 1.2 TSI model rode, steered and handled considerably better with the petrol engine than the 1.6-litre turbodiesel equivalents.

 With the heavier diesel lump under the bonnet, the Rapid has an underlying heft to its body movements that this lighter 1.2-litre car does without, leaving this our choice in the range dynamically.